TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 `Argon2`_ is a modern key derivation function that was selected as the winner of the Password Hashing Competition in July 2015.
 There are two available versions:

-* `Argon2i`: It should be available on all PHP builds since PHP version 7.2.
+* `Argon2i`: should be available on all PHP builds since PHP version 7.2.
-* `Argon2id`: It should be available on all PHP builds since PHP version 7.3.
+* `Argon2id`: should be available on all PHP builds since PHP version 7.3.

 Options: